NikolayShtipkov/Resume/README.md

 # Projects and Work

 **Metadata App, Aris, Nov 2023 - Mar 2024**
-- Windows forms desctop application with SQL database using ADO.NET and Entityframework.
+- Windows forms desktop application with SQL database using ADO.NET and Entityframework.
 - Application to process SQL and feed web application with JSON representation of metadata.
 - Assigned to develop and maintain windows forms app.
 - Worked in a team of 3 developers.